kevinjalbert/kevinjalbert.com/src/content/blog/Using Excalidraw's Embedded Scene Feature for Collaborative Diagramming/Using Excalidraw's Embedded Scene Feature for Collaborative Diagramming.md

   Excalidraw.
 In this post, we'll explore how the embedded scene feature works, its benefits, and some potential gotchas to watch out for.
 tags:
-  - Tool
+  - tool
-  - Diagramming
+  - diagramming
-  - Excalidraw
+  - excalidraw
 pubDate: 2023-04-30T00:00:00.000Z
 heroImage: assets/excalidraw-export.png
 heroImageAlt: >-